Skyborn Receives Environmental Permit To Build 1 Gw-Storgrundet Offshore Wind Farm In Sweden

 About Storgrundet Offshore:

-Number of WTG: Maximum 51 units Capacity: Approx. 1 GW (1,020 MW) Production Approx. 3–3.5 TWh Location: Approx. 15 km from the mainland in Gävle and Söderhamn municipalities, GävleCounty, Sweden Status: In development This press release and press photos are available at
+Number of WTG: Maximum 51 units Capacity: Approx. 1 GW (1,020 MW) Production Approx. 33.5 TWh Location: Approx. 15 km from the mainland in Gvle and Sderhamn municipalities, GvleCounty, Sweden Status: In development This press release and press photos are available at

 skybornrenewables.com/articles/newsroom/storgrundet_enviromental_permit